BSc (Hons) Forensic Sciences

 Entry Requirements

 Please note: All applicants must have a pass in English - National 5 grade C or GCSE grade C/4.
 National 5 ESOL is accepted in lieu of National 5 English and Maths - National 5 grade C or GCSE grade C/4.
 National 5 Lifeskill Maths and Application of Maths NOT accepted in lieu of Maths.
+You may be eligible to take ABE111: Numbers for Everyday Life in lieu of a National 5 Maths qualification at grade C or GCSE grade C/4 or an acceptable equivalent.

 Please visit our College Qualifications pages for suitable College courses.